sinhavicky4/ScalaWC/README.md

 # ScalaWC
 # Word Count Program in scala

-Create jar of the program.
+1. Create jar of the program.

-Use below to run you jar in cluster

-spark-submit --class com.WordCount WordCount.jar /root/Desktop/inputtext.txt /root/Desktop/out
+2. Use below to run you jar in cluster spark-submit --class CountWord ScalaWC.jar /root/Desktop/inputtext.txt /root/Desktop/wcout

-3.Check the output file
+3. Check the output file